oracle-livelabs/sprints/cloud-database-service/sprint-basedb-discover-dbnetwork/sprint-basedb-discover-dbnetwork.md

-# How do I Discover DB System Networking Details in Oracle Base Database Service.
+# How do I Discover the DB System Networking Details in Oracle Base Database Service?
 Duration: 1 minute

 Watch the How-to video below for a quick walk-through of the sprint.